A Probabilistic Approach to Generalized Zeckendorf Decompositions: Introduction

 In the sequel we will fix a linear recurrence as in Definition \ref{def:lin_recur}.
 From Theorem \ref{th:legal} it follows that there's a one-to-one correspondence between the set of integers in $[G_n,G_{n+1})$ through \eqref{eq:decomposition}, where the integer $N$ is mapped to its legal decomposition $(a_1(N),\dots,a_n(N))$.
 Let $Q_n$ denote the uniform distribution on the legal decompositions of integers in $[G_n,G_{n+1})$, and with this identification it is natural to consider $N$ and $a_1(N),\dots,a_n(N)$ as random variables.
 In what follows, we denote expectation with respect to $Q_n$ by $E^{Q_n}$.\\

 For $N \in [G_n,G_{n+1})$, \eqref{eq:decomposition} can be rewritten as \be N \ = \ G_{i_1(N)} + G_{i_2(N)} + \cdots + G_{i_{k(N)}},\ee where $1\le i_1 \le \dots \le i_{k(N)}\le n$.
-The random variable $k(N)$ gives the number of summands in the generalized Zeckendorf decomposition, and was the main object of previous works.
+The random variable $k(N)$ gives the number of summands, in the generalized Zeckendorf decomposition, or the sum of digits, that is, $k(N)=\sum_{i=1}^n a_i(N)$.
+It was the main object of previous works.
 The first result was Lekkerkerker's theorem on the asymptotic expectation of $k(N)$ when $G_n= F_n$.
 Here is its generalization to our setting.